 - The landing site is an open green area at the end of the Tibetan colony road.
 Post paragliding you can relax there and enjoy the sunbath.

-- I had booked return Bus to Delhi from Baijnath which was scheduled to depart at 2000 Hours.
+- I had booked a return bus to Delhi from Baijnath which was scheduled to depart at 20:00 hours.

-- As I had a lot of time hence I decided to go to Barot valley – The unexplored valley.
-I inquired about buses but came to know Buses take 3-4 Hours to reach Barot.
-Barot is 65 from Bir and the best option is to take a cab.
+- As I had a lot of time I decided to go to Barot valley – The unexplored valley.
+I inquired about buses but came to know buses take 3-4 Hours to reach Barot.
+Barot is 65km from Bir and the best option is to take a cab.

 - The best part of Bir is that charges of everything are fixed be it paragliding or cabs.
-The cab price was minimal and hence another guy also joined me to the trip.
+The cab price was minimal and hence another guy also joined me on the trip.

-- We started the journey at 1210 Hours and after taking cash and beer we were on the Manali highway.
-The road to Barot Valley is not good, though the views are nice.
-As you enter Barot valley route, roads become narrower.
-Vehicles are few and far between and drive is bumpy throughout Barot valley.
+- We started the journey at 12:10 hours and after taking cash and beer we were on the Manali highway.
+The road to Barot Valley is not good, but the views are nice.
+As you enter the Barot valley route, the road gets narrower.

-- We reached Barot valley at 1430 Hours.
+- We reached Barot valley at 14:30 Hours.
 As we stepped out of the car we could feel the cold wind and the fresh air outside.
 Truly it’s a hidden paradise.
 Barot valley is famous for trout fishing and there is a trout fishing farm which can be visited to know about Trout fish.
-The area around the DAM is pretty cold and you can sit and relax your afternoon.
+The area around the DAM is pretty cold, you can sit and have a relaxed afternoon.
 There is a Restaurant named LAKE PARADISE just near the PWD guest house.
 It serves amazing trout fish curry and rice.
-Also, they provide you option of fishing though hardly you will be able to catch the fish.
-After enjoying 2-3 hours at Barot valley we packed Fried Fish and started our journey back.
+Also, they provide you option of fishing though hardly you will be able to catch any fish.
+After enjoying 2-3 hours at Barot valley we packed some fried Fish and started our journey back.

 - As our Bus to Delhi was from Baijnath, our driver took the route via Baijnath.
-We reached Baijnath at 1900 Hours.
-We went to a temple near the bus stand and sat for some time.
+We reached Baijnath at 19:00 hours.
+We went to a temple near the bus stand and sat there for some time.
 There are not many options to eat good food in Baijnath.
-We took the bus back to Delhi at 2000 Hours and reached Delhi at 0730 Hours
+We took the bus back to Delhi at 20:00 hours and reached Delhi at 07:30 hours.

-With plenty of activities to do in the Himalayas, click on the activity page to select from a list of treks that you can do in the Himalayas, ranging from easy to difficult whatever suits your need.
+With plenty of activities to do in the Himalayas, here is a list of treks that you can do in the Himalayas, ranging from easy to difficult whatever suits your need.